vrizo/ya-music-controls/README.md

 ## How to use

 1. Install the plugin
-2. Go to the [Yandex Music site](https://music.yandex.ru/) and click the Ya.Music control icon.
-Or click on the icon and press the button "Yandex Music is not opened"
+2. Go to the [Yandex Music site](https://music.yandex.ru/) and click the Yandex Music Controls icon.
+Or click on the icon and press the button "Open Yandex.Music"

 *After installation you will need to refresh your Yandex Music page if it was loaded before install*